Mauricio Dubon Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Tigers pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.

 - Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in the big leagues.

-- Manning starts for the first time this season for the Tigers.
+- The Tigers are sending Rodriguez (0-1) to the mound to make his second start of the season.

-- In his last appearance on Wednesday, Sept.
-21, the 25-year-old righty started the game and went 5 1/3 innings against the Baltimore Orioles.
+- In his last appearance on Thursday, the lefty threw 5 1/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.